 Trust is also unusually low for Germany, as one of the global automotive manufacturing leaders - only 21% consider the sector trustworthy.
 However, this is actually a recovery from a mere 12% who regarded the sector as trustworthy back in 2019.
 Indeed, 2019 was a particularly bad year for the sector in Germany, but positively many of their metrics are showing signs of improvement.
 While positive, given the importance to Germany of transitioning the automotive industry away from fossil fuels without destabilising the economy, the sector's environmental impact has been under scrutiny.

 But while caution makes sense on a political and business level, it is far less popular among the public - hence the 37% of the public who disagree that the sector is environmentally sustainable.
 A third of the public (35%) think the sector is good at what it does otherwise the overall trustworthiness score would be lower.

 Which brings us to France.
+While

-While France may not be in the top rank of car manufacturing countries, it is still the home of two of the top 10 largest car companies, and yet the automotive sector is not seen as trustworthy at all (19%, up from 14% in 2019), with far more saying it is untrustworthy (33% - no change).
+France may not be in the top rank of

+car manufacturing countries, it is still

+the home of two of the top 10 largest

+car companies, and yet the automotive

+sector is not seen as trustworthy at all (19%, up from 14% in 2019), with far more saying it is untrustworthy (33% - no change).
 In fact this sets the pattern for how the sector is seen in France.
 The French public are more likely to disagree than agree that the sector behaves responsibly, that it is open and transparent, shares my values, that it is environmentally sustainable and does what it does with the best intentions.
 Unlike Germany, not enough of the French public think the sector is good at what it does (24%) to compensate for poor performances elsewhere.

-66 The dominant issue facing the sector, that of its environmental impact, is also its second biggest weakness when it comes to whether the public of the world find it trustworthy 99 trust on a global level - on one hand it is generally regarded as being goo at its core function, making cars, but on the other the legacy of a decade scandals has damaged how the sect is seen across other metrics.
-Certair in the Western world this will take tir to overcome.
+What this shows is that the automotive sector has a complex relationship with trust on a global level - on one hand it is generally regarded as being good at its core function, making cars, but on the other the legacy of a decade of scandals has damaged how the sector is seen across other metrics.
+Certainly, in the Western world this will take time to overcome.